-As required under the Nasdaq Stock Market ("Nasdaq") listing standards, a majority of the members of a listed company's board of directors must qualify as "independent," as affirmatively determined by the board of directors.
-The board consults with the Company's counsel to ensure that the board's determinations are consistent with all relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent listing standards of the Nasdaq, as in effect time to time.
+As required under the Nasdaq Stock Market ("Nasdaq") listing standards, a majority of the members of a listed company's Board of Directors must qualify as "independent," as affirmatively determined by the Board of Directors.
+The Board consults with the Company's counsel to ensure that the Board's determinations are consistent with all relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent listing standards of the Nasdaq, as in effect from time to time.

-Consistent with these considerations, after review of all relevant transactions or relationships between each director, or any of his family members, and the Company, its senior management and its independent registered public accounting firm, the Board affirmatively has determined that all of the Company's directors are independent directors within the meaning of the applicable Nasdaq listing standards, except for James M. Gower, Rigel's Chairman of the Board of Directors and Chief Executive Officer, and Donald G. Payan, Rigel's Executive Vice President and Chief Scientific Officer.
-In making this determination, the Board found that none of the independent directors or nominees for director have a material or other disqualifying relationship with the Company.
+Consistent with these considerations, after review of all relevant transactions or relationships between each director, or any of his family members, and the Company, its senior management and its independent auditors, the Board affirmatively has determined that all of the Company's directors are independent directors within the meaning of the applicable Nasdaq listing standards, except for James M. Gower, Rigel's Chairman of the Board of Directors and Chief Executive Officer, and Donald G. Payan, Rigel's Executive Vice President and Chief Scientific Officer.

-As required under applicable Nasdaq listing standards, in fiscal 2005 the Company's independent directors met four times in regularly scheduled executive sessions at which only independent directors were present.
+As required under applicable Nasdaq listing standards, in fiscal year 2004, the Company's independent directors met four times in regularly scheduled executive sessions at which only independent directors were present.